-FIGS. 1,132 to 1,134.-Mercury arc rectifier outfit, or charging set.
+Figs. 1.132 to 1.134.-Mercury are rectifier outfit, or charging set.
 The cuts show front, rear, and side views of the rectifier, illustrating the arrangement on a panel, of the rectifier tube with its connection and operating devices.